 As your child develops new skills, you can increase the difficulty level of the tasks in the app to challenge and motivate them even further.
 This helps your child grow and progress at their own pace, while also keeping them engaged and excited about their development.

-It’s important to remember that not all babies with autism will exhibit these signs, and some babies may exhibit these signs but not have autism.
-At the end of the day, if you have any concerns at all about your baby’s development, talk to your pediatrician, who can refer you to an early intervention program for further evaluation.
-Early intervention can make a significant difference in your child’s development and help them reach their full potential.
-By being informed and proactive, you can give your child the best possible start in life
+It’s important to know that not all babies with autism show the same signs, and some who show these signs may not have autism.
+If you have any concerns about your baby’s development, speak with your pediatrician, who can guide you to an early intervention program for further assessment.
+Early intervention can greatly benefit your child’s growth and help them reach their potential.
+By staying informed and taking action, you can give your child a strong start in life.
+Here are some signs that your toddler is not autistic!